Bart Allen: Bar Torr

-Bart Allen's new origin story is later given in Teen Titans (vol. 4) #25 and 26 (December 2013, January 14).
-His real name is explained to be Bar Torr, having been sent to the 21st century as part of a witness protection program ahead of his trial for terrible crimes.
-A feared reactionary from a dystopian alien world Altros Prime in the far future, Bar Torr was the son of a religious couple who were murdered by the Purifiers, agents of the oppressive regime of the Functionary.
-An orphan, Bar managed to put his sister Shira into the care of a nunnery after many brutal years spent protecting her.
-Too young to kill any Purifiers himself, he joined their ranks instead.
-Following a space ship crash while smuggling contraband for the Purifiers, Torr discovered that by unknown means he had acquired healing abilities and incredible super speed, which he later used to get bloody revenge on the Purifiers, sending a message of hope to the oppressed people of his homeworld.
-He later assembled an army of reactionaries and began a full-scale rebellion against the Functionary which lasted many years, until members of his rebellion seriously injured an older Shira, who grew up on the side of the Functionary.
+Kid Flash is later revealed to be Bar Torr, who was sent to the 21st century as part of a witness protection program.
+A reactionary from the planet Altros Prime in the far future, Bar was the son of a religious couple who were murdered by the Purifiers, agents of the planet's Functionary regime.
+Too young to kill any Purifiers himself, Bar joined their ranks instead.
+Following a space ship crash while smuggling contraband for the Purifiers, Bar discovered that by unknown means he had acquired healing abilities and superhuman speed.
+He assembled an army of reactionaries and began a full-scale rebellion against the Functionary, which lasted many years until members of his rebellion injured his sister Shira, who grew up on the side of the Functionary.
 This prompted Bar to turn himself in.
 Seeking penance, he promised the Functionary he would take down his own rebellion from the inside.
-While the prosecution assembled its case against Bar, he was sent back to the 21st century with a new personality and new memories, as Bart Allen, and only a lingering feeling that he was pursuing redemption.
-In the present day, in the wake of an attack on the team by Johnny Quick of the Crime Syndicate, the prosecution retrieves Bart and brings him and the team to the future once again, where he awaits trial, and his friends learn of his past atrocities.
-During his trial, Kid Flash admits being guilty and the rest of his future resistance come and attack.
-During the fight Bart reunites with his sister and she convinces him to surrender.
-Bart is sentenced to life on the prison planet Takron-Galtos.
-Solstice then proclaims her love for him and kills a judge to be imprisoned with Bar.
-After a brief goodbye with Red Robin they are sent away to prison.
+While the prosecution assembled its case against Bar, he was sent to the 21st century and had his memories overridden.
+In the present day, in the wake of an attack on the team by Johnny Quick, the prosecution retrieves Bar and brings him to the future so his trial can begin.
+Kid Flash surrenders at the insistence of Shira and is sentenced to life imprisonment on the planet Takron-Galtos.

-Bart returns to the 21st century and is next seen with the Elite alongside Klarion the Witch Boy, Trinity of the Indigo Tribe and the Guardian.
-He confronts his old teammates, angry because he feels Red Robin abandoned him and Solstice in the future and never came back for him, implying that he has spent centuries waiting.
-He ultimately rejoins the Teen Titans, but soon afterwards returns to the future, leaving behind a note saying that he intends to rescue Solstice from Takron-Galtos by himself.